THE FOLLOWING MAY NOT BE REPRODUCED

 best traits regarding stage lighting design?

 I would say that my biggest forte is that I can design very quickly on the fly.
 I see what equipment is available and then envision looks using that equipment -- even if I am restricted to leaving the fixtures where they are.
 I have always been a hands-on guy.
-That is, once I have set up the looks I want or think will be suitable, I can quickly change to them as an act progresses -- and with the synchronism that suits an act at a given moment.
+That is, once I have set up the looks I want or think will be suitable, I can quickly change to them as an act progresses -- and with a synchronisation that suits that act at a given moment.

 Might you conclude with one of your